Sullisters/11-Express-Note-taker/README.md

 ## Mock-Up

-The following images show the web application's appearance and functionality:
+The following images show the web application's appearance and functionality.
+Press the + to create a new note.
+Press the save icon to save the note to the list.
+Press the trash can icon to delete a note:

 ![Existing notes are listed in the left-hand column with empty fields on the right-hand side for the new note’s title and text.](./Assets/ExpressNoteTaker1.JPG)